Garnets are a group of closely related minerals with gemstones in almost every color.

 The essence of the color purple, amethyst is beautiful enough for crown jewels yet affordable enough for class rings.

-Purple variety of the mineral quartz, often forms large, six-sided crystals.
-Fine velvety-colored gems come from African and South American mines.
-In demand for jewelry at all price points.
+This purple variety of the mineral quartz often forms large, six-sided crystals.
+Fine, velvety-colored gems come from African and South American mines.
+Amethyst is in demand for jewelry at all price points.

 Named after seawater, aquamarine's fresh watery hue is a cool plunge into a refreshing pool.

-Blue to slightly greenish-blue variety of the mineral beryl.
+This gem is a blue to slightly greenish-blue variety of the beryl mineral.
 Crystals are sometimes big enough to cut fashioned gems of more than 100 carats.
-Well-formed crystals might make superb mineral specimens.
+Well-formed crystals also might make superb mineral specimens.

-It's valued for its colorless nature and purity.
-Most diamonds are primeval-over a billion years old-and form deep within the earth.
+Valued for its colorless nature and purity, most diamonds are primeval — over a billion years old — and form deep within the earth.